- A PhD Loan can fund a PhD in any field lasting between three to eight years.

 - Taught, research-based or a combination of both – as long as your PhD has an aspect of studying associated with it, the method of obtainment of your PhD will not affect your eligibility.

 How Much Funding Can I Get?

 The amount of funding you can obtain isn’t means-tested.
-This means that it isn’t related to your financial background and therefore you can qualify for the full amount regardless of your situation.
+This means that it isn’t related to your financial background or household income and therefore you can qualify for the full amount regardless of your situation.

-The amount you can borrow falls into one of three categories:
+The maximum loan amount you can borrow falls into one of three categories:

 When Will I Get Paid?